-The penalties for not filing are much higher than the penalties for not paying, and the longer you wait, the worse it gets.
+The late-filing penalty is up to 10 times higher than the late-payment penalty, and the longer you wait, the worse it gets.
 See the What are the penalties for filing late? section below.

 Can I e-file after the April 15 deadline?

 Yes, you can e-file your 2013 tax return through October 15, 2014.
 After that, the IRS shuts down e-filing to get ready for the following tax year, and you will need to file a conventional paper return.